-How to make health and wellness decisions informed by “evidence-based” practices
+How to make health and wellness decisions informed by ‘evidenced-based’ practices

 Woman using laptop and taking notes on evidence-based healthcare practices

-Our goal is to promote health and improve health care quality by empowering you to make informed decisions using trusted sources and the latest, most reliable research.
+The good news is that many resources are available to help empower consumers to make informed health decisions using trusted sources and the latest, most reliable research.

-Here, we answer some frequently asked questions to help you navigate the many resources available and make the best health and wellness decisions for you and your family.
+Here are answers to some frequently asked questions to help you navigate these available resources and make the best health and wellness decisions for you and your family.

 What do “person-centered” and “evidence-based” mean in health care?